qicny/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 The most common example of a meta-layer is the `VK_LAYER_LUNARG_standard_validation` layer which groups all the most common individual validation layers into a single layer for ease-of-use.
+Note that this meta-layer has been deprecated in favor of using the `vk_standard_validation.h` header which works on all platforms. (see `include/vulkan/vk_standard_validation.h`)

 The benefits of a meta-layer are:
  1. You can activate more than one layer using a single layer name by simply